March 25, 2023

 October 22, 2022

-Students from Community Music Schools of Toronto at Jane and Finch will have a field trip to the Cinema and Media Arts department at York University’s School of Arts, Media, Performance and Design.
-They will have the chance to watch the videos they created with Helen Carswell researchers, Jamie Whitecrow, Sharon Hayashi and Barbara Evans.
+Students from Community Music Schools of Toronto at Jane and Finch had a field trip to the Cinema and Media Arts department at York University’s School of Arts, Media, Performance and Design.
+They had the chance to watch the videos they created with Helen Carswell researchers, Jamie Whitecrow, Sharon Hayashi and Barbara Evans.
 Learn more about their creative video project titled “Programming youth media arts via sight, sound, and storytelling modules” here.

 October 29, 2022

-Helen Carswell researcher, Pratik Gandhi, leads a collaborative event with elementary and secondary students from the Jane and Finch neighbourhood and York Music.
-Students from Community Music Schools of Toronto and other secondary schools around the GTA will have the opportunity to make music creatively alongside York Music students with guest composers, Kevin Day and Cait Nishimura.
-This event is free for all participants and will take place from 1-4pm on York University’s campus at 83 York Blvd.
+Helen Carswell researcher, Pratik Gandhi, led a collaborative event with elementary and secondary students from the Jane and Finch neighbourhood and York Music.
+Students from Community Music Schools of Toronto and other secondary schools around the GTA had the opportunity to make music creatively alongside York Music students with guest composers, Kevin Day and Cait Nishimura.
+This event was free for all participants and took place from 1-4pm on York University’s campus at 83 York Blvd.